hoseinprg/DateTimeToolkit/README.md

 ```

-*<b>See [Unit Tests](https://github.com/hoseinprg/DateTimeToolkit/tree/master/test/DateTimeToolkit.Tests) in the project for more details and examples of all extensions.</b>*
+_**See [Unit Tests](https://github.com/hoseinprg/DateTimeToolkit/tree/master/test/DateTimeToolkit.Tests) in the project for more details and examples of all extensions.**_

 ## Contributing